spiral/docs/templater/expert.md

 </div>
 ```

-Now we created ability to pass attributes to our widget using prefix "label-", such attributes will appear in our label div.
+Now we have created the ability to pass attributes to our widget using prefix "label-".
+These attributes will appear in our label div.

 ```html
 <extends:layouts.desktop title="Demo View"/>